nhsmai04/IS207-SOLITEA/README.md

 1. **System Requirements**:

-   - XAMPP hoặc môi trường tương đương (PHP >= 7.4, MySQL >= 5.7).
+   - XAMPP or equivalent environment (PHP >= 7.4, MySQL >= 5.7).
-   - Trình duyệt web hiện đại.
+   - A modern web browser.

 2. **Step by step**:
-   - Clone repository về máy:
+   - Clone repository:
      ```bash
      git clone https://github.com/your-username/2PM-Fruitables.git
      ```
-   - Di chuyển vào thư mục dự án:
+   - Navigate to the project folde:
      ```bash
      cd 2PM-Fruitables
      ```
-   - Copy dự án vào thư mục `htdocs` của XAMPP.
+   - Copy the project to XAMPP's htdocs directory.
-   - Import tệp cơ sở dữ liệu từ thư mục `database` vào MySQL (file `2pm_fruitables.sql`).
+   - Import the database file located in the database folder (file 2pm_fruitables.sql) into MySQL.
-   - Khởi chạy XAMPP và bật Apache và MySQL.
+   - Start XAMPP and enable Apache and MySQL.
-   - Truy cập trang web tại: `http://localhost/2PM-Fruitables`.
+   - Access the website at: http://localhost/2PM-Fruitables.

 ## Folder Structure